shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step3.md

     ![log2b](logsparsing/assets/log2b_2.png)

     Notice that both log samples match the rule.
-This indicated by the label **Match** next to both log samples.
-You can click each log samples to see that extracted attributes below the parsing rule.
+This is indicated by the label **Match** next to both log samples.
+You can click each log sample to see the list of extracted attributes below the parsing rule.